pdxlocations/MQTT-Connect-for-Meshtastic/README.md

 `pip3 install folium`

-After you've connected to a channel for some time and received location information from at least one station, open mmc-map.py and enter your database name.
+After you've connected to a channel for some time and received location information from at least one station, open mmc-map.py and enter your channel name.

 Run mmc-map.py and a file will be generated called mmc-map.html which may be opened in a browser.